canonical/nlxd-rs/README.md

 A Rust crate for working with the LXD API.

-*This is a work in progress; not an official Canonical product.*
+*Please note: this project is in early development and not yet ready for use.*

 ## Developing